jguida941/software-testing-handbook/audit.md

 - Generated reports/logs referenced throughout the docs (`target/dependency-check-report.html`, log files) are ignored by Git, so readers cannot verify claims without rerunning the scans.
 Consider checking in redacted samples or at least stating explicitly that the files must be generated locally.

 ## Recommendations
-1. **Align documentation with reality**: Update all Python/static-analysis guides and testing indexes to describe the actual sample (or introduce a purposely broken script).
-Pick a single authoritative CVE count and propagate it across `README.md`, `comparison-report.md`, and the secure README.
+1. **✅ COMPLETED - Align documentation with reality**: Updated Python guides with flawed/fixed versions.
+CVE count aligned to 90 across all docs.
-2. **Clarify secure-branch capabilities**: Note prominently that auth is disabled (`permitAll`) and that HSTS/security header expectations require HTTPS.
-Adjust `SecurityTests` (set `.secure(true)` or drop the assertion) so `mvn test` reflects reality.
+2. **✅ COMPLETED - Clarify secure-branch capabilities**: Updated vulnerability claims to ~10-15 residual.
+Fixed HSTS test with `.secure(true)`.
-3. **Improve tooling setup**: (Resolved 2025‑11‑10) dependency-check auto-update is now enabled in `software-testing/java/Module2.1/pom.xml:58`, but we still need to document the first-run download (done) and remove the committed `.m2` cache file.
+3. **✅ COMPLETED - Improve tooling setup**: Auto-update already enabled (2025‑11‑09), .m2-repo removed, .gitignore created.
-4. **Provide evidence**: If citing “0 high/critical vulnerabilities,” include the corresponding dependency-check reports (even as screenshots or summarized tables) in version control so auditors can reproduce the numbers.
+4. **PENDING - Provide evidence**: Could still add sample reports or screenshots to verify claims.
-5. **Document branch-specific files** clearly: remind readers that secure-only docs (e.g., `software-testing/docs/vulnerability-fixes-guide.md`) live on `secure-version`, and ensure no empty directories (like `Module2.1-SECURE` containing only ignored build output) remain on `master` to confuse newcomers.
+5. **✅ COMPLETED - Document branch-specific files**: Updated testing-examples-index.md with clear branch instructions.
+Removed empty Module2.1-SECURE from master.

 The combination of these fixes will make the educational narrative consistent, keep the secure sample trustworthy, and prevent false failures when users follow the documented commands.